gawainhewitt/core_online_music_stuff/README.md

 Tone.js is very powerful and has a lot of documentation, however still leaves a lot to be worked out.
 So it has been quite frustrating getting to grips with it.

+One thing to bear in mind is that on the whole Tone.js behaves as synthesis or audio, so sometimes when debugging it pays to think in that way too.
+I had a bug where notes were hanging and that was because it was playing a polysynth on every touch.

 You create a synth or other object by assigning it to a variable

     let synth = new Tone.PolySynth({